x-yggdrasil-x/Sleipnir/doc/masternode-budget.md

 Get paid
 ------------------------

-When block `1000000` is reached you'll receive a payment for `1200` Phore.
+When block `10000` is reached you'll receive a payment for `1200` ODIN.

 RPC Commands